gu-dsan5200/site-2020-public/README.md

-**This syllabus is effective as of Monday, August 24, 2020 at 10:49 PM**
+**This syllabus is effective as of Tuesday, August 25, 2020 at 12:25 AM**

 # ANLY503 - Analytical Data Visualization <br/> Georgetown University <br/> Fall 2020